Mozilla: NOYB complaint

+Terms of Use and Privacy Policy changes

+In 2025, Mozilla received criticism after changes to the Firefox Terms of Use.
+The criticism was centered around a clause that gave Mozilla a "nonexclusive, royalty-free, worldwide license" to use any information that was uploaded or inputted into the browser.
+The new terms were perceived to reduce privacy, and were seen to be connected to AI, while Mozilla denied that these were the motives.
+Criticism centered on fears that the license grant covered all data inputted, while Mozilla responded saying that the change "does NOT give us ownership of your data".
+In an attempt to respond to the fallout, Mozilla said that many modified words were to ease readability, increase transparency, formalise existing implicit agreements, and describe the circumstances of a free browser, adding that the AI features are covered by a separate agreement.
+Days later, Mozilla changed the wording of their privacy FAQ, removing a pledge to never "sell your personal data" and revising another section denying allegations that it sold user data, saying that it gathers some information from hideable advertisements as well as chatbot metadata when interacted with, and that the legal definition of "sell" was vague in some jurisdictions.

 Community

 The Mozilla Community consists of over 40,000 active contributors from across the globe.
 It includes both paid employees and volunteers who work towards the goals set forth in the Mozilla Manifesto.
 Many of the sub-communities in Mozilla have formed around localization efforts for Mozilla Firefox, and the Mozilla web properties.

 Local communities

-There are a number of sub-communities that exist based on their geographical locations, where contributors near each other work together on particular activities, such as localization, marketing, PR, and user support.
+Several sub-communities exist based on their geographical locations, where contributors near each other work together on particular activities, such as localization, marketing, PR, and user support.

-In 2017, Mozilla created a Wireless Innovation for Network Security (WINS) challenge that awarded a total of $2 million in prize money to innovators who used its decentralized design to create wireless solutions for post-natural disaster internet access.
+In 2017, Mozilla created a Wireless Innovation for Network Security (WINS) challenge that awarded a total of $2 million in prize money to innovators who used its decentralised design to create wireless solutions for post-natural disaster internet access.
 This challenge also envisioned connecting communities that lacked internet access.

 Mozilla Reps

-The Mozilla Reps program is a volunteer-based program, which allows volunteers to become official representatives of Mozilla.
-Volunteers are required to be 18 years or older in order to participate in the program.
-Activities under the program include recruitment for contributors, workshops, and attending Mozilla summits.
+The Mozilla Reps program was a volunteer-based program that allowed volunteers to become official representatives of Mozilla.
+Volunteers were required to be 18 years or older to participate in the program.
+Activities under the program included recruitment for contributors, workshops, and attending Mozilla summits.
+The initiative ended in 2023.